Want to get involved?

 Our teams work in partnership with local authorities across London to help young men and women involved in serious violence, county lines and other types of criminal exploitation.
 We are the main service provider in the MOPAC- commissioned Rescue and Response project – the first pan-London county lines project.
 Our team are also embedded in local authority integrated gangs units across London to help support their work.
 All of our staff have lived experience of the issues facing the young people they help as this makes them highly credible and improves the rate of engagement with what are often extremely vulnerable young people.

-We work in partnership with Barts NHS Trust at The Royal London Hospital helping young people who have ben admitted to the Major Trauma Centre as a result of serioius youth violence.
-Our caseworkers work with the young person to address underlying issues, offer support and advocacy and prevent the likelihood of the young person returning to hospital once discharged.
+We work alongside clinical staff in hospitals to support young people who have been admitted as a result of serioius violence.
+Our caseworkers work with the young person to address underlying issues, offer support and advocacy and prevent the likelihood of the young person returning to the same situations which put them in hospital once discharged.

 Our caseworkers are based in London custody suites to work with young people at risk at point of arrest, offering advocacy and ongoing support to help them access positive opportunities and prevent further involvment with the criminal justice system.